BriskenFinancials/use-case-template/cards/UC10000426-O-05-conduct-unit-and-integration-testing-for-each-scenario.md

 # Conduct unit and integration testing for each scenario

+This task builds the foundation for the transition from 'Set up bank accounts and communication channels for 3 banks'.
 Identify all scenarios that require unit and integration testing, such as payment processing and bank statement reconciliation.
 Set up test cases for each scenario in the testing environment.
-You will be able to confidently Identify all scenarios that require unit and integration testing, such as payment processing and bank statement reconciliation

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-O-05-top.png)